alrickemilien/irc/README.md

 # irc

-IRC server RFC1459 complient for the feature it implements.
+IRC server RFC1459 complient for the feature it implements, with tls data encryption.

 ## Good doc for startup